Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - You board the plane dead last.
-That way the folks with more money can snicker at you from their seat.
+That way the folks with more disposable income than you can snicker at you from their seat.

 Note: You can combat those last 2 bullets by opening the United℠ Explorer Card and using it to pay for your Basic Economy flight.

 But now, United Airlines is sweetening the deal for Basic Economy customers with the opportunity to earn elite status twice as slowly as coach customers!

 United Airlines Brings Elite Status Credits to Basic Economy

 I hate United Airlines Basic Economy.
 But I do fly it, because I pay with my Chase United Explorer card and receive priority boarding, a free carry-on bag, and a free checked bag.
 If I didn’t have the card, forget about it.

 Previously, United Airlines restricted Basic Economy passengers from earning miles that qualify toward elite status.
 But now, United Airlines allows them to earn 50% elite qualifying miles and 0.5 elite qualifying segments.
 In other words, you’ll receive half the elite credits that regular coach passengers get.
 So if you were to fly strictly Basic Economy, here’s what you’d have to achieve:

 - Premier Silver – 50,000 miles or 60 segments (and $3,000)